unamlosito/T495S-Hackintosh/README.md

 * Bluetooth
 * You tell me

+> Note: USB mapping has not been done.
+This probably is the reason of bluetooth not working.
+Also USBs are recognizes as 2.0.
+Needs to be done, too lazy to do that

 > Use of macOS and all Apple software (including apps and services) constitutes full acceptance of and strict adherence to Apple Inc.'s current Terms of Service (ToS) and End-User License Agreements (EULA).
 The user is solely responsible for compliance.